chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/disallowing-privileged-containers-with-policy-controller.md

 cgr.dev/chainguard/nginx@sha256:628a01724b84d7db2dc3866f645708c25fab8cce30b98d3e5b76696291d65c4a
 ```

-In the next step, you will define a policy that ensures pods only run with safe capabilities and apply it to your cluster.
+In the next step, you will define a policy that only admits unprivileged pods and apply it to your cluster.

 ## Step 2 — Creating a `ClusterImagePolicy`